Jeunese/jeunese.github.io/docs/overview.md

 Although UX writing is typically described in more narrow terms than content design, UX writers frequently engage in other important aspects of the design process, including:

-* Conducting user research
+* Conducting user research.
-* Writing style guides
+* Developing style guides and design systems.
-* Engaging in early design processes
+* Engaging in early design processes.
-* Advocating for the end-user (the user experience)
+* Advocating for the end-user (the user experience).

 Thus, UX writing involves a range of skills: